leohoc/isaid-local-database/README.md

-# ISAID-DATABASE-MIGRATION
+# ISAID-LOCAL-DATABASE

 > Development in progress

 ### Description

-Scripts for creating the database objects of the ISAID project.
+Scripts for creating the database objects of the ISAID project in a local database.
 Currently it uses a DynamoDB instance.

 ### Development